-As the SMURF 2017 season ends, we are looking back at what turned out to be quite a tumultuous year!
-Although the SMURF moorings were deployed early in April, they endured a rough spring welcoming and some were lost early on.
-As a calm summer approached, the losses were replaced and sampling continued.
-Then, as the time drew near to remove the moorings for the rough Oregon winter, season transition storms (some even with lightning!) caused even more mooring replacements in the last month.
+As the SMURF 2017 season comes to an end, we are taking time to take a look back at what turned out to be quite a tumultuous sampling year.
+Although the SMURF moorings were deployed early in April, they endured a rough spring and some were lost early in the sampling season.
+As a calmer summer approached, the lost moorings were replaced and sampling continued.
+Then as the time drew near to remove the moorings before the rough Oregon winter set in, season transitional storms hit (some even with lightning) and we lost some additional moorings in the last month.

-Curious to see if there would be a large recruitment of Splitnose/Redbanded Rockfish and the QGBC-complex (we group some species of rockfish recruits), we kept the SMURFs in the water as long as weather and budgets would allow.
-The last SMURFs from Otter Rock and Cape Foulweather were pulled up on Monday, using the great strength of the Oregon State University’s research vessel Elakha.
+As we were curious to see if there would be a large recruitment pulse of Splitnose/Redbanded Rockfish and the QGBC-complex (we group some species of rockfish recruits), we kept the SMURFs in the water as long as the weather and our budget would allow.
+We finally pulled the last SMURFs from Otter Rock and Cape Foulweather out of the water on Monday, using the assistance of Oregon State University’s research vessel the Elakha.

-In 2017, the numbers are very different from 2016.
-Total counts of the most common species for all sites combined, over the past two years.
+The counts in 2017 were very different from 2016.
+This graph shows the total counts of the most common species for all sites combined, over the past two years.

-This is what makes these long-term data sets so valuable: to see how different fish species recruit in different years.
-As we see changes throughout time, we can look at ocean chemistry, currents, and food sources to begin to tease out why these changes might occur.
-Oregon’s Marine Reserves make an excellent venue for long-term research projects like SMURFing.
+You can see in the graph above that we didn’t see nearly as many fish recruits this year as we did in 2016.
+What makes these long-term data sets so valuable is to see how different fish species recruit in different years.
+As we see changes throughout time, we can look at ocean chemistry, currents, and food sources to begin to tease out why these differences are occurring.
+Oregon’s marine reserves make excellent sentinel sites for long-term research projects like SMURFing.

-Check back with us next April to see what 2018 will bring to the SMURFs!
+Check back with us next April to see what 2018 will bring with the SMURFs.